unpoller/unpoller/integrations/promunifi/CONTRIBUTING.md

 ### Docker

 Docker is built automatically by Docker Cloud using the Dockerfile in the path [init/docker/Dockerfile](init/docker/Dockerfile).
-Other than the Dockerfile, all the configuration is done in the Cloud service under my personal account `golift`.
+Some of the configuration is done in the Cloud service under my personal account `golift`, but the majority happens in the build files in the [init/docker/hooks/](init/docker/hooks/) directory.

 If you have need to change the Dockerfile, please clearly explain what problem your changes are solving, and how it has been tested and validated.
 As far as I'm